gbolo/go-util/configuration-management/README.md

 **Why Go?**
 it's my most familiar language at the moment.
 Although i realize that it probably wasn't the best choice for this :)

+## TODO
+ - add authentication to agent http server (via auth http header and/or TLS mutual auth)
+ - make modules understand current state of resource and improve result returned
+ - add support for other OSes (for package module) like alpine and/or centOS